gregoriokusowski/nimbostratus/README.md

 # Nimbostratus

-Nimbostratus is a quick (and not so reliable) tool to check which cloud zone you should use based on latency.
+Nimbostratus is a quick (and not so reliable) tool to check which cloud region you should use based on latency.
 Currently only supports AWS.

 ## Usage